Join thousands of RV travellers

 Australia's ultimate outback destination is Uluru-Kata Tjuta National Park, where huge rocky knobs punctuate the bright red heart of the desert.
 It's hard to believe they began as mighty mountains hundreds of millions of years ago.
 While Uluru is the star of the show, many travellers argue that the multiple mounds of Kata Tjuta offer a more impressive, immersive experience.

 In stark contrast to the desert are tropical rainforests such as those cloaking Queensland's Daintree National Park.
 The park is part of the Wet Tropic World Heritage Area, a tiny fraction of the continent home to more than a third of Australia's mammalian species and half of its bird species.
 Fifty parks in Queensland and New South Wales combine to form the Gondwanaland Forests, the world's largest remnant of sub-tropical rainforest.
 Highlights include Border Ranges, Wollumbin and Nightcap, all accessible from arty Byron Bay.

 Although not exactly record-breaking in height, Australia's mountains are monumental in sheer beauty and accessibility.
 The country's highest peak is Mt Kosciuszko (2228m) – part of the Great Dividing Range separating the central lowlands from the eastern highlands (and around half way between Sydney and Melbourne) – yet the summit walk is a relatively easy 13km return hike from the top of Thredbo chairlift.
 There's more mountain adventure within the wider Snowy Mountains region, and closer to Melbourne in the Victorian High Country.
-Beechworth, Bright and the drive over Mt Hotham were highlights of our recent trip.
+If you're close to Sydney, the Blue Mountains are well worth a visit, to take in the stunning Three Sisters.
+Beechworth, Bright and the drive over Mt Hotham were also highlights of our recent trip.